+ţ Core Courses

-24 credits including 3 or more credits each from literature, History, Speech/communication.
+ore Requirements 24 credits including 3 or more credits each from literature, History, Speech/communication.
 Nine (9) credits overall must be from courses numbered 200 and above.
 One course must be designated with a (G).
-Total Core Credits 24 Total Credits for Degree 60 ts.
-Core Courses Total Core Credits 24 ore Requirement literature, History, Speech/communication.
-Nine (9) credits overall must be from courses numbered 200 and above.
-One course must be designated 24 Total Credits for Degree 60) Total Core Credits 24 0 Total Credits for Degree 60
+24

+0 Total Core Credits 24

+Total Credits for Degree 60

-Associate of Arts in Social Work (AASW)
+Associate of Arts in Social Work